Here are four questions you need to ask when deciding what VA Honours program is right for you.

 Another important factor is that the course is studio-led, explained Grbich.
 ‘Our Honours is a very special year.
 It is an intensive course and is very much led by our students’ own interests and their own research questions.
 They work one-on-one with a supervisor, and they meet with that person each week.
 They also work with our history and theory department who support them through weekly meetings to develop their own written research around and led by the artistic work they do in the studio.’

 Bennett agreed, adding that a student’s Honours year is almost like attending finishing school.
 ‘You get that fourth year to delve and answer some of the questions that come out of third year.
 It has been really helpful for me.’

 ‘It is different in the respect that you don’t have regular classes like you do at the beginning of third year, and during first and second year.
 It is all focused on studio-based research which is really important,’ she said.

 Another factor to consider is the kind of financial support available to students.
-At Adelaide Central School of Art there are two scholarships available: a merit-based Honours scholarship worth $7,500 as well as the new Interstate Relocation Grant to offset the costs of relocating for students from outside SA.
+At Adelaide Central School of Art there are two scholarships available: a merit-based Honours scholarship worth $7,500 as well as the new Relocation Grant to offset the costs of relocating for students to Adelaide, SA.

 ‘[The relocation grant] is a fairly new scholarship so I would say it will become increasingly competitive as it becomes better known,’ said Grbich.